ancinpet/ruby-practice/README.md

-# ruby-practice
+# Ruby practice
-Practice of Ruby - some basic code
+Practice of Ruby - some basic code I wrote for my Ruby classes